MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 > yes it is a hard habit to break... but also yes, us who are not guys notice when we can see you are making an effort vs not giving a damn.

-I like this suggestion from Sean:
+I like this idea from Sean:

 > [Sean Kilgore](https://twitter.com/log1kal/status/1095004082627137537)
 >
 > Suggestion: Find a person you trust, be accountable to each other, and call each other out when you use guys.
 It's just one way to help yourself change, and it's worked the best for me.

-Another thought about difficulty of breaking a habit versus how much you care:
+Another thought about the difficulty of breaking a habit versus how much you care:

 > [Samantha Zeitlin](https://twitter.com/SamanthaZeitlin/status/1046457660936089600)
 >